AarynSmith/aarynsmith.github.io/content/posts/hugo-vscode-docker.md

 In a recent attempt to dockerize anything I can, I came across a new feature of VSCode Remote Containers.
 <!--more-->

+## Updates (20200710)

+My pull request was accepted (Thanks [Chuck](https://github.com/Chuxel)!) and since then I've also created containers for [bash script debugging](https://github.com/AarynSmith/vscode-dev-container-bash) and [Vue.js development](https://github.com/AarynSmith/vscode-dev-container-vue) have also been merged, and should be available soon.
+To use these, open a folder in VSCode, open your Command Palette, and choose "Remote-Containers: Add Development Container Configuration Files".
+From here you can choose "Show all Definitions..." and search through all available definitions.

+## Introduction

 VSCode recently added a Remote extension to develop inside docker containers, called [Visual Studio Code Remote - Containers](https://code.visualstudio.com/blogs/2019/05/02/remote-development).
 I took inspiration from my Hugo setup with gitlab pages to automatically build a static version of my site whenever I push to the repository, and saw an existing Jekyll remote container configuration, and thought, why not roll my own Hugo remote container.